Building Resilient Infrastructure and Communities (BRIC) Grant Program

 BRIC Funding

 As appropriated by the Department of Homeland Security Appropriations Act, 2019 (Pub.
 L. No. 116-6); Section 203(i) of the Stafford Act, as amended (Pub.
 L. No. 93-288) (42 U.S.C. § 5133), the Building Resilient Infrastructure and Communities (BRIC) Grant Program provides resources to assist states, tribal governments, territories and local communities in their efforts to implement a sustained pre-disaster natural hazard mitigation program, as authorized by the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (Pub.
-L. No. 93-288) (42 U.S.C. § 5133) as implemented by Hazard Mitigation Assistance: Building Resilient Infrastructure and Communities (FP:104-008-05).
+L. No. 93-288) (42 U.S.C. § 5133 and 5136) as implemented by Hazard Mitigation Assistance: Building Resilient Infrastructure and Communities (FP:104-008-05).

 Applicants and Subapplicants must have a FEMA approved mitigation plan as of the application deadline in order to apply for mitigation projects in accordance with Title 44 CFR Part 201.
 BRIC projects must be cost-effective, technically feasible, effective, and environmentally permittable.
 Eligible subapplications are awarded on a nationally competitive basis.
 Federal funding up to $50M is available at a 75 percent cost share per eligible activity.
 All HMA project grant applications require a completed Benefit-Cost Analysis (BCA) to be submitted with the application for funding, unless project qualifies for BCA Waiver (pre-calculated benefits).